MovingBlocks/legacy-website/_posts/2021-02-07-teraspotlight-lod-chunks.md

 ## 🤩 Spotlight

 Thanks to _@4D Enthusiast_ a long-time dream has finally come true.
-You can experience the worlds of Terasology with [**extrem view and render distances**](https://github.com/MovingBlocks/Terasology/pull/4452) now!
+You can experience the worlds of Terasology with [**extreme view and render distances**](https://github.com/MovingBlocks/Terasology/pull/4452) now!
 This was made possible by allowing for different levels of detail (LOD) for the chunks.
 But let's hear what _@4D Enthusiast_ has to say about this in detail. 🤓